The next step of cluster analysis is to describe the identified clusters.

 It is also useful to summarize the results in the cluster diagram:

 We can see that the two ironwood clusters (2 and 3) are joined.
-Ironwood is an understory species that tends to be found in wet regions that may be frequently flooded.
+Ironwood is an understory species that tend to be found in wet regions that may be frequently flooded.
 Cluster 2 also contains sweetgum, an overstory species found in disturbed habitats, while cluster 3 contains swamp chestnut oak, an overstory species characteristic of undisturbed habitats.

 Clusters 5 and 6 both contain horse sugar, an understory species characteristic of light gaps in the forest.
 Cluster 5 also contains beech and swamp chestnut oak, two overstory species characteristic of undisturbed habitats.
 These are likely to be saplings of the two species growing in the horse sugar light gaps.
 Cluster 6 also contains blue beech, an understory species similar to ironwood, but characteristic of uplands.